vmware-tanzu/velero/site/content/docs/v0.5.0/_index.md

 kubectl get deployments --namespace=nginx-example
 ```

-Finally, install the Ark client somehwere in your `$PATH`:
+Finally, install the Ark client somewhere in your `$PATH`:
 * [Download a pre-built release][26], or
 * [Build it from scratch][7]